D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Setup VPC Guide.md

 Tenancy = "Default"
 ```

-###Create a Subnet
+###Create Subnets
-Next we need a subnet.
-We can create multiple subnets, for example, one public subnet and one private subnet.
-However, remember, that only one subnet can be created per availability zone.
+Next we need two subnets, one main subnet which will be private and one public.
+We can create multiple subnets, however, only one subnet can be created per availability zone.

 1. Go to Subnets and click on "Create Subnet".
 2. Give the subnet a name.
 Naming convention is the address range and availability zone.